 There’s an obvious difference between females and males.
 We need to celebrate that difference, not try to change one into the other.
 Yes, boys need to be sensitive, but they also need to be respected for their inner need simply to be a boy.
-And we can stop feminizing boys by avoiding these three mistakes.
+I firmly believe our boys do not need to be feminized in order to thrive in our society—and we can stop feminizing boys by avoiding these three mistakes.

 1. We feminize boys when we expect them to express emotion the same way girls do.